Merci-chao/userChrome.js/README.md

 - New
 	- Add `tabContentHeight`, `tabVerticalMargin`, `tabHorizontalPadding` and `tabHorizontalMargin` to control tab height and spacing.
 Not suggested to set narrower than the default value, as Firefox is not designed to be compact and unexpected glitches may occur.
 These settings may be overridden by rules in `userChrome.css` and have no effect.
 - Improvement
-	- Tune the Tabs Bar layout when it is too compact.
+	- Tune the Tab Bar layout when it is too compact.
 	- Refine update notification UI.
 - Fix
 	- Notification Bar was placed incorrectly when  was enabled.